GoBoundless/spar/README.md

     set :secret_access_key,       "my+super+secret+access+key"
 ```

-Next, you'll need a bucket to host your app.
+Next, you'll need visit the [AWS  S3 Console](https://console.aws.amazon.com/s3/home) and create a bucket to host your app.
 We suggest using the same as your fully qualified domain name.
 You should not use this bucket for anything else.

 ![click here](http://spar-screenshots.s3.amazonaws.com/s3_click_here.png)

 ![create bucket](http://spar-screenshots.s3.amazonaws.com/s3_create_bucket.png)

 Specify your bucket in `config/production.rb`: